-The curriculum in Upper Key Stage 2 (Years 5 and 6) builds on the importance of knowledge, skills and understanding already established in Lower Key Stage 2.
+The curriculum in upper Key Stage 2 (Years 5 and 6) builds on the importance of knowledge, skills and understanding already established in lower Key Stage 2.

 A Nord Anglia Education initiative, Challenge Based Learning, is one avenue we use for students to action change and become enterprising learners.
-Students are asked to develop a big idea linked to a global issue and to create guiding questions that direct their learning towards an outcome that is measureable and makes an impact to those around them.
+Students are asked to develop a big idea linked to a global issue and to create guiding questions that direct their learning towards an outcome that is measurable and makes an impact to those around them.

 As our students mature socially and emotionally, we recognise their potential and provide a wealth of opportunities for collaborative working and risk-taking.
 We encourage an open-mind as we support them both academically and socially.

 Global learning and awareness are a strong focus in upper Key Stage 2.
 Using key learning principles of and modern technologies, our approach to teaching and learning consistently promotes creativity, inquiry, collaboration and communication.
 We create an environment where students are asked to extend and challenge their learning, to analyse and reflect on their achievements and to celebrate success and confidence.
 The Nord Anglia Education Global Campus is a vital tool in which our students develop these skills and share their knowledge and abilities on a worldwide scale.